karki011/C-Sharp-Guide-/definition.md

 ---

 # What is Object?
 ### An object is a concrete entity based on a class, and is sometimes referred to as an instance of a class.
+It is instance of object class.
 * "New" keyword is used to create an object.
 * It is a real time object.
  ---